MicrosoftDocs/win32/desktop-src/AdRms_Script/rightstemplate-object.md

 ---
-Description: 'Can be used to manage a rights policy template.'
+Description: Can be used to manage a rights policy template.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\mbaldwin'
+manager: REDMOND\\mbaldwin
-ms.assetid: 'ea139d76-efbf-46f2-afea-7e8478ce0ec6'
+ms.assetid: ea139d76-efbf-46f2-afea-7e8478ce0ec6
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-rights-management'
+ms.technology: active-directory-rights-management
 ms.tgt_platform: multiple
 title: RightsTemplate object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
 ---

 # RightsTemplate object

 The **RightsTemplate** object can be used to manage a rights policy template.
-Templates identify rights and conditions that can be applied to AD RMS–protected content, and they identify the users who can access the content.
+Templates identify rights and conditions that can be applied to AD RMS protected content, and they identify the users who can access the content.
 Different templates typically contain a different mix of rights or a different set of conditions.
 The following template elements can be defined by using the AD RMS Scripting API:

 -   A collection of template names and descriptions with a different name-description pair for each locale ID (LCID) entered.
 -   Users and groups that can be granted content licenses.